 In both Larimer and Weld counties, veterans have a higher unemployment rate than the general population.
 Veterans make up 5.0 percent of Weld County residents and 5.8 percent of Larimer County residents.
-Solutions needed to improve mobility for veterans include incorporating veterans and their families into outreach efforts for the One Call/One Click Center, identifying additional funding opportunities for transportation, as well as developing deeper relationships and enhanced coordination with VA Medical Centers in better coordination with VA Medical Centers in Denver and Cheyenne, Wyoming.
+Solutions needed to improve mobility for veterans include incorporating veterans and their families into outreach efforts for the One Call/One Click Center, identifying additional funding opportunities for transportation, as well as developing deeper relationships and enhanced coordination with VA Medical Centers in better coordination with VA Medical Centers in Aurora and Cheyenne, Wyoming.

 The older adult population will be the fastest growing age group in the State with the over-65 population projected to increase by 84.9 percent and 146.9 percent from 2018 to 2045 in Larimer and Weld counties, respectively.
 The NFRMPO region's challenge is the large percentage of seniors who reside outside of urban areas, where few if any transportation alternatives to a personal vehicle exist.
-Improving mobility options and access for older adults in the region was the driving force behind the planning efforts for the One Call/One Click Center Project, called RideNoCo now in motion.